michaelkoohang/PrivacyPolicyTemplate/README.md

 ## About

-This is a template for creating a privacy policy for any website, app, or software you might develop.
+This is a privacy policy template for any website, app, or software you might develop.
 It's important to be transparent and honest in your privacy policy, so be diligent when writing yours.

 ## Sections